trevortomesh/deep-stash/README.md

 # 🧳 DeepStash

-**DeepStash** is your terminal's secret stash — a vibe-coded utility for archiving files and folders in style.
-With a single command, you can deepstash clutter out of sight while leaving behind a sleek `.ds` tag as a breadcrumb for revival.
-Think of it as your digital junk drawer — but organized.
+**DeepStash** is a command-line utility for moving files and folders to an external or backup location — while leaving behind `.ds` metadata files so they can be restored to the exact same place.
+It's not about tidying up your workspace — it's about keeping everything *where it belongs* without using up your drive.

 ---

 ## ✨ Features

 - 🗂️ **Designate a stash directory** with `--init`
-- 📥 **Deepstash anything** — files, folders, secret plans
+- 📥 **Stash anything** — files, folders, backup dumps, side quests
-- ♻️ **Restore with confidence** using `.ds` breadcrumbs
+- ♻️ **Restore items** via simple `.ds` metadata files
-- 🔄 **Collision-proof** — safely handles name conflicts
-- 🔐 **Permission-aware** — gracefully alerts you when stash access is blocked
-- 🎛️ **Vibe-coded CLI** — minimalist, emoji-forward, and terminal-native
+- 🔄 **Name collision protection** with automatic unique paths
+- 🔐 **Permission-aware** with clear and friendly error messages

 ---